Office of Innovation and Improvement, Department of Education.

-Deadline for Notice of Intent To Submit Application: May 23, 2013.
+Deadline for Notice of Intent to Submit Applications: June 6, 2016.

-Informational Meetings: The i3 program intends to hold meetings designed to provide technical assistance to interested applicants for all three types of grants.
-Detailed information regarding these meetings will be provided on the i3 Web site at http://www2.ed.gov/programs/innovation/index.html.
+Informational Meetings: The i3 program intends to hold Webinars designed to provide technical assistance to interested applicants for all three types of grants.
+Detailed information regarding these meetings will be provided on the i3 Web site at http://innovation.ed.gov/what-we-do/innovation/investing-in-innovation-i3/.

 We do not consider an application that does not comply with the deadline requirements.